 - 1 Tablespoon vanilla extract

-- About 3 cups largely chopped zucchini
+- About 3 cups chunks of zucchini (about 1 very largezucchini)

 - 2 cups sugar